 Definitions

-Index Price Physical Forward - is a forward in which the seller receives an index price and the buyer receives physical gas
+Index Price Physical Forward - is a forward in which the seller receives an index price (make bold or provide an example i.e. Nymex?) and the buyer receives physical gas

 Fixed Price Physical Forward - is a forward in which, the seller receives a fixed price and the buyer receives physical gas